isl-org/OpenBot/policy/README.md

 ### Dependencies

 We recommend to create a conda environment for OpenBot.
+Create a folder with the name for example `openbot` in your home directory.
+Then switch to that folder.
 Instructions on installing conda can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).
 If you do not have a dedicated GPU (e.g. using your laptop) you can create a new environment with the following command:

 ```bash